Distributed Representations of Entities in Open-World Knowledge Graphs: Decentralized Attention Network

+We start by outlining fundamental concepts about knowledge graphs and listing all utilized symbols in Table~\ref{tab:symbol}.

-\textbf{Knowledge Graph.} A KG can be viewed as a multi-relational graph, in which nodes represent entities in the real world and edges have specific labels to represent different relationships between entities.
-Formally, we define a KG as a 3-tuple $\mathcal{G} =(\mathcal{E},\mathcal{R},\mathcal{T})$, with $\mathcal{E}$ and $\mathcal{R}$ denoting the sets of entities and relationships, respectively. $\mathcal{T}$ is the set of relational triples.
+\paragraph{Knowledge Graph} A knowledge graph (KG) is a multi-relational graph where nodes represent real-world entities and edges represent different relationships between entities.
+We define a KG as a 3-tuple $\mathcal{G} =(\mathcal{E},\mathcal{R},\mathcal{T})$, where $\mathcal{E}$ and $\mathcal{R}$ are sets of entities and relations, respectively. $\mathcal{T}$ represents the set of triplets in the form of (\textit{subject entity}, \textit{relation}, \textit{object entity}).